jpdacostaza/OrangePi5Plus/Orange Pi 5 Plus Downloads.md

 # Downloads for the Orange Pi 5 Plus

-This section provides download links for Ubuntu operating system images specifically tailored for the Orange Pi 5 Plus single-board computer (SBC).
+This section provides download links for Ubuntu operating system images specifically tailored for the Orange Pi 5 Plus (SBC).
 <br>These images are based on Ubuntu for various Rockchip SBCs.

 ## Available Downloads